SakuraiSatoru/MoeGoogleBackground/README.md

 #How to add pictures
 (may be a little inconvenient for the cost of localization)

-1.copy your pictures into the "images" folder *Attention filename should not contain strange strings!
-English filename is recommended
+1.copy your pictures into the "images" folder

-2.run "UpdateJS.py" in the root folder
+2.run "UpdateJS.py" in the root folder and the picture names will be formatted in case of javascript exception

 3.reload the extension in "chrome://extensions/"